ellakoa/postcard-poem/content/posts/the-butterflys-song.md

 poem: |-
   Butterflies don’t sing
   They dance their song
-  with ethereal wings
+  with iridescent wings
   A whimsical mime
-  That floats through time
+  played out through time
-  Entranced by the music of
+  To the rhythem of
   the birds and the bees
   In a theatre set
   draped with flowers and trees